 Key Takeaways

-- Gold price holds above $4,645 support, with short-term MA20 and MA50 bullish.
+• Gold price holds above $4,645 support, with short-term MA20 and MA50 bullish.

-- RSI at 61.3 leaves room for further upside without overbought pressure.
+• RSI at 61.3 leaves room for further upside without overbought pressure.

-- Immediate resistance zone: $4,703–$4,728; a break above could target $4,857.
+• Immediate resistance zone: $4,703–$4,728; a break above could target $4,857.

-- Key support levels to watch: MA20 at $4,578 and MA50 at $4,613.
+• Key support levels to watch: MA20 at $4,578 and MA50 at $4,613.

-- ATR of $21.56 suggests a typical intraday range of $20–$22.
+• ATR of $21.56 suggests a typical intraday range of $20–$22.

-- European session bias: bullish above $4,620, bearish below.
+• European session bias: bullish above $4,620, bearish below.

 Conclusion

 The gold price is displaying a constructive short-term setup as European trading begins.
 With price above the MA20 and MA50, and the RSI neutral, bulls have a clear path toward the $4,703–$4,725 resistance band.
 However, the lingering MA200 overhead at $4,651 acts as a magnet and must be reclaimed for the rally to extend.
-Traders should watch the $4,620 level as a line in the sand — above it, dips are buying opportunities.
-Below it, caution prevails.
-For today, the bias remains bullish with a focus on the $4,725 target.

-- Yes, $4,645 is a short-term support reinforced by the MA20 at $4,578 and the MA50 at $4,613.
-However, the MA200 at $4,651 is acting as immediate resistance.
-A sustained move above $4,651 would solidify support at $4,645.
+Yes, the gold price is hovering near $4,645, which sits above the MA20 at $4,578 and the MA50 at $4,613.
+The MA200 at $4,651 is immediate resistance, so a sustained move above that would cement support near current levels.

-- The next resistance cluster is $4,703 (S1 from indicator data) followed by $4,725 (R1 and 4-hour upside target).
-A break above $4,725 could open the door to $4,857, the daily upside target.
+The next resistance cluster is $4,703 (S1), followed by $4,725 (R1 and the 4-hour upside target).
+A break above $4,725 could open the door to the daily upside target of $4,857.

 Trading Gold (XAU/USD) carries significant risk of loss and is not suitable for all investors.
 This content is for informational purposes only and does not constitute financial advice.
 Always conduct your own research and trade responsibly.